Hearing Health Foundation

 D. No-Cost Extension: The applicant must request a no-cost extension on his/her institution's letterhead before the end of the initial project year.
 The request must be approved by HHF.
 The letter must include the reason for a no-cost extension and the duration of the extension.
 The project year may be extended, up to one year, without additional funding.
 No additional extension beyond one year will be approved.

 A. Geographical: Grants are limited to institutions within the United States of America.

 B. Time: Awards are approved for a period of one year; a second year of grant support is contingent on submitting a one-year progress report to ensure that appropriate progress has been made.

-D. Grant: HHF applies a policy of funding grants receiving a high priority score without the number limitation based on available funds.
+D. Grant: HHF applies a policy of funding grants receiving high scores based on available funds.